ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 setError(form, 'post.tags[3].name', 'Invalid tag name.');
 ```

+## Initial form errors

+The default data in an empty form is usually invalid, but displaying lots of errors upon page load doesn't look good.
+Superforms handles it like this:

+- If no data was posted or sent to `superValidate`, **no errors will be returned** unless the `errors` option is `true`.
+This is the "load function" scenario.
+- If data was sent to `superValidate`, either posted or populated with data, errors **will** be returned unless the `errors` option is `false`.
+This is the "form action" scenario.

+In some cases you may populate the form with invalid data, but still don't want to display these.
+Setting `errors` to `false` will remove them initially, until the user interacts with the form.

+> The `errors` option does not affect the `valid` property of the `SuperValidated` object, which always indicates whether validation succeeded or not.

 ## Usage (client)

 As said, errors are available in the `$errors` store.
 It gives you a high flexibility, since you can place error messages anywhere on the page.